AvaIre/docs/heroku-guide.md

 ### Prerequisites

 > {tip} This guide assumes you already have a basic understanding of how Heroku works, and how to fill in the config.yml file/enviroment variables.
+>
+> Also it's required that you have a Heroku account.
+>
-> {tip} Also it's required that you have a Heroku account.
-It's however not required to have a creditcard linked to it, but it's recommanded so you have enough hours to keep AvaIre working troughout the month.
+> It's however not required to have a creditcard linked to it, but it's recommanded so you have enough hours to keep AvaIre working troughout the month.

 <a name="hosting-from-a-jar-software"></a>
-#### Software
+### Software

  * [Git](https://git-scm.com/downloads)
  * [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install)